TobyBaril/EarlGrey/README.md

 	Optional Parameters:
-		-t == Number of Threads (DO NOT specify more than are available) -r == RepeatMasker search term (e.g arthropoda/eukarya) -l == Starting consensus library for an inital mask (in fasta format) -i == Number of Iterations to BLAST, Extract, Extend (Default: 10) -f == Number flanking basepairs to extract (Default: 1000) -c == Cluster TE library to reduce redundancy? (yes/no, Default: no)
+		-t == Number of Threads (DO NOT specify more than are available) -r == RepeatMasker search term (e.g arthropoda/eukarya) -l == Starting consensus library for an initial mask (in fasta format) -i == Number of Iterations to BLAST, Extract, Extend (Default: 10) -f == Number flanking basepairs to extract (Default: 1000) -c == Cluster TE library to reduce redundancy? (yes/no, Default: no)